-To understand which mixer will fit your application we have put together a quick tutorial on how cement is made.
+To understand which will fit your application we have put together a quick tutorial on how cement is made.
 This guide will help you make a more informed decision on which machine is right for you.
-When making cement you want to start off with one bag (usually 80 lbs.) of Portland cement.
+When mixing batches of cement you want to start off with one bag (usually 80 lbs.) of Portland cement.
 Next you add sand gravel and water to your mixture.
 The breakdown of this combination is as follows:

 1 bag of Portland cement (80 lbs) Sand (180 lbs) Gravel/P-Gravel (240 lbs) ______________________ = 500 lbs of material